 - Reduce the number of acne lesions.

-- Prevents the appearance of new black and white spots , prevents the formation of new skin lesions and it becomes less fat.
+- It prevents the appearance of new black and white spots, prevents the formation of new skin lesions, and becomes less fat.

 Indications: What do you have to take into account before using it?

 - If you are allergic (hypersensitive) to clindamycin, benzoyl peroxide, or any other ingredient of Duac Gel.

 - If you are allergic (hypersensitive) to an antibiotic called Lincomycin.